|

 selecting the rectangle of interest by moving to the lower right corner.
 By

-selection area (in blue).
-Also you can see the
+blue).
+Also you can see the extensions of the

-extensions of the Execute menu, including my expression evaluation extension
+Execute menu, including my expression evaluation extension (note: actually the

-rectangle): just go with the cursor to the location the top left corner of
+just go with the cursor to the location the top left corner of the rectangle

-the rectangle should be located, and select in the Execute menu the 'Paste
+should be located, and select in the Execute menu the 'Paste Rectangle (or

 Problem: the scripts do not